audreycs/DKGRLPapers/README.md

 # Dynamic KGRL/KGE Paper List

-> KGRL: Knowledge Graph Representation Learning
-> KGE:  Knowledge Graph Embedding
+> Knowledge Graph Representation Learning (KGRL) = Knowledge Graph Embedding (KGE)
-> KGRL and KGE mean the same.
+> Most of existing reseaches focus on one dynamic scenario of knowledge graph that **new entities are emerging**.

 This is a *comprehensive* list of papers on **dynamic** knowledge graph representation learning (KGRL) / knowledge graph embedding (KGE).